 During this period, the brand was owned by one of the world’s biggest corporations, Nestlé.
 It turned Wonka into an umbrella brand; as a result, other sweets began to be sold under this name.
 This list included Laffy Taffy, SweeTARTS, etc. In connection with this, a rebranding was carried out.
 The new visual concept differed significantly from the original version.

 The coloring was updated with blue and brown.
-The first one was used as a background, and the second one was used to design the new element – chocolate drops.
+The first was used as a background, and the second was used to design the new element – chocolate drops.
 The word Bar changed its golden hue to a basic white.
-The updated design proves that the company strives to develop and constantly improve its product.
-In addition, the new design became more bright, positive, and understandable to children.
+The updated design proves that the company strives to develop and constantly improve its products.
+In addition, the new design became brighter, more positive, and more understandable to children.
 And they were the main target audience.

-After some time, the Nestlé company decided to release a new line of bars, “Wonka Exceptionals.”
-But, the company did not stop with this, and several more flavors appeared in the future.
+After some time, Nestlé released a new line of bars, “Wonka Exceptionals.”
+However, the company did not stop with this, and several more flavors appeared in the future.
 The concept of the iconic during this period changed again.
 Management decided to change the color palette and design in general.

-The basis was taken version, which existed from 1996 to 2009.
+The basis was taken from the version that existed from 1996 to 2009.
 The luxurious purple color appeared on the package, harmoniously combined with gold, white and red shades.
 The font became simpler again and lost the fancy curls.

 2008 – today